Serial Port Signal Controls

 A transmitter raises its RTS line, which causes an interrupt on the receiver, I.e. – “Hey can I send some data”?
 If the receiver is in a position to receive the data it will assert its CTS line, I.e. – “Yes you can start sending”.

+The raising and lowering of these lines allows device drivers which implement hardware flow control code to maintain a reliable data connection between transmitter and receiver.
+The advantage to this approach is that damaging data in transit does not affect the flow control mechanism (as in Xon/Xoff).
 DTR (Data Terminal Ready), another form of hardware flow control, is normally generated by the devices, such as printers to indicate that they are ready to communicate with the system.
 This signal is used in conjunction with data set ready (DSR) generated by the system to control data flow.

 A positive voltage means data transmission is allowed while a negative voltage signifies that data transmission should be suspended.